ms609/CongreveLamsdell2016/cran-comments.md

 ## Test environments
-* local Windows 10 install, R 3.5.2
+* local Windows 10 install, R 3.6.1
+* ubuntu 16.04.6 LTS (on travis-ci), R devel
+* Windows 10 via `check_win_devel(quiet = TRUE)`, R devel
-* R-hub, with `check_rhub()`
+* R-hub, Using `check_rhub(platforms = rhub::platforms()[[1]])`
-* Windows, R devel, with `check_win_devel()`

 ## R CMD check results
 There were no ERRORs or WARNINGs.

 There were 2 NOTEs:

-> * checking CRAN incoming feasibility ...
-NOTE
-> Maintainer: 'Martin R. Smith <martin.smith@durham.ac.uk>'
->
-> Days since last update: 2

-This package has been resubmitted to address a request from Uwe Ligges:
-> Please omit the citation (it is in the Description already) and
-> make the rest title case.
+> Package suggested but not available for checking: ‘Quartet’

+Quartet has been archived, but was re-submitted to CRAN on Dec 16th 2019.

+The present package has been modified such that it will still compile if Suggested packages are not present, per §1.1.3.1 of 'Writing R Extensions'.

 > * checking installed package size ...
 NOTE
 >   installed size is  5.4Mb
 >   sub-directories of 1Mb or more:
 >     doc   4.5Mb

+This is unchanged from the previous submission.

 The package has been built with --compact-vignettes, which yields file size reductions of ~20%.
 The images in the vignettes are vector images (by design) and I am aware of no obvious route to reducing their size further.

-For what it's worth, this is primarily a data package, so I do not envisage it being updated with any frequency, which hopefully offsets the cost of its large file size.
+As this is primarily a data package, I do not envisage it being updated with any frequency, which hopefully offsets the cost of its large file size.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.